reneshbedre/reneshbedre.github.io/_posts/2018-3-30-pca-expression.md

   conditions are highly similar).
 Similarly, A and B are highly associated and forms another cluster (gene expression response in A and B conditions are highly similar but different from other clusters).
 If the variables are highly associated, the angle between the variable vectors should be as small as possible in the biplot.
+- The length of PCs in biplot refers to the amount of variance contributed by the PCs.
+The longer the length of PC, the higher the variance contributed and well represented in space.

 ## <span style="color:#33a8ff">References</span>